CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

     ```

 !!! important
-    When running the setup script with the `Core and Services` you will get two dev folder: `~/git/alv4` and `~/git/services`.
+    When running the setup script for `Core and Services` installation you will get two dev folder: `~/git/alv4` and `~/git/services`.

     The reason for this is that we want to make sure that services python dependencies don't interfere with core services dependencies.
-Therefor the `venv` are create with a different set of dependencies.
-The service `venv` will point to the core live code to install `assemblyline-base`, `assemblyline-core`, `assemblyline-v4-service` and `assemblyline-client`.
-That way, any modification you do to core packages it code will be reflected in your service instantly.
+Therefor two seperate `venv` are create with a different set of dependencies.
+The service `venv` will point to the core components live code to install `assemblyline-base`, `assemblyline-core`, `assemblyline-v4-service` and `assemblyline-client`.
+That way, any modification you do to core packages' code will be reflected in your service instantly.

 ## Post-installation instructions